thelonewolf39/Language-Learning-web/README.md

   - Family Members

 - **Interactive Learning**:
-  - Vocabulary cards with pronunciations
+  - Vocabulary cards with text and audio pronunciations (click 🔊 to hear!)
   - Practice quizzes with instant feedback
   - Score tracking for each lesson
+  - Text-to-speech pronunciation using Web Speech API

 - **User System**:
   - User registration and authentication